Redskins hire Brian Lafemina from NFL to lead business side

-The Washington Redskins hired Brian Lafemina as the teams’s president of business operations and chief operating officer in a newly created position.
+The Washington Redskins hired Brian Lafemina as the team’s president of business operations and chief operating officer in a newly created position.

 Lafemina will head the business side of operations and report to team owner Daniel Snyder, the team announced.
 He worked for the NFL the last eight years and was directly involved in NFL-wide programs focused on fan experience, ticketing strategy, Super Bowl strategy, Pro Bowl strategy and stadium development.